danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 end
 ```

-Here is the `Retrospective` model with validations, and a scope to find the one and only open retrospective:
+Here is the `Retrospective` model with schema annotations and validations:

 ```ruby
 # == Schema Information